mayuresh-savargaonkar/starter-hugo-academic/content/authors/admin/_index.md

     url: https://inl.gov/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include, safety of autonomous vehicles, development of practical solutions using customized deep learning, and explainable AI.
+bio: My research interests include, verification and validation of modern systems, electric vehicle charging infrastructure, Li-ion battery prognostics using customized deep learning, and explainable AI.

 # Interests to show in About widget
 interests: